 Whoa, y’all.
 Did you know that iStation serves over 4.4 million students in 28 states across the US?
 And yet, no one is blogging about the iStation reading program.
 That’s because it’s the world’s driest topic.
 I’m here to jazz it up!
 You’re welcome.

 If a mama blogger who focuses on the school-home connection isn’t writing about iStation, then WHO WILL!?!
-Clearly, I have a responsibility to enlighten you friends about this glorious online reading program.
+Clearly, I have a responsibility to enlighten you friends about this glorious online reading program that has been adopted by many school districts across the country.

 What do iStation scores mean?
 Lots of things. iStation is the biggest wealth of knowledge EVER about your child’s reading gaps and strengths, and I love a good data point.
 For us teachers who are data junkies, iStation is like a dream come true.
 You’re gonna love it, too.
 Promise.
 Keep reading and I’ll help you sort out those iStation reading scores.